mjftw/pluma-automation/docs/tutorials/2-2-tutorial-usb.md

 ### Finding devices downstream of a USB address

 If we know which USB hub the device is connected to then we can do better!
-Previously we've only used the `Hub` class to query the entire USB bus (`Hub('usb1)`), but we can also look only at the devices downstream of a specific USB Hub.
+Previously we've only used the `Hub` class to query the entire USB bus (`Hub('usb1')`), but we can also look only at the devices downstream of a specific USB Hub.

-Lets assume that know that the USB relay we're looking for is connected to hub `1-1.1`, or a hub below that.
-You'd typically want find this information when setting up your Lab devices anyway.
+Let's assume that know that the USB relay we're looking for is connected to hub `1-1.1`, or a hub below that.
+You'd typically want to find this information when setting up your Lab devices anyway.

 ```python
 from farmcore import Hub